z Scores. In Exercises 5–8, express all z scores with two decimal... | Channels for Pearson+

 Z-Scores From Given Probability - TI-84 (CE) Calculator

-The mean is the average of a data set, calculated by summing all values and dividing by the number of values.
-The standard deviation measures the dispersion or spread of the data points around the mean, indicating how much the values typically deviate from the average.
-Together, these statistics provide a foundation for understanding the distribution of data and calculating z scores.
+The mean is the average value of a dataset, calculated by summing all the data points and dividing by the number of points.
+In the context of the question, the mean commute time of 42.6 minutes serves as a reference point for determining how far a specific commute time, like 95.0 minutes, deviates from the average.
+Understanding the mean is crucial for interpreting z scores.

 Recommended video: